RebeccaHalim/RebeccaHalim/README.md

 - 👋 Hi, I’m @RebeccaHalim
-- 👀 I’m interested in learning and working to improve my skill as a data analyst.
+- 👀 I’m interested in learning and working to improve my skills as a data analyst.
 - 🌱 I’m currently learning data analysis using Power Bi.
 - 💞️ I’m looking to collaborate on data analysis projects.
 - 📫 How to reach me: